Workflows are built out of Logic Blocks, which can have up to 3 handles.

 As your Workflow runs, it will execute each Logic Block in order from right to left, starting with the Input Block.
-When you add Logic Blocks to the right of your Input Block, your Workflow will advance to the next Block by default, unless:
+This straightforward path from the Input Block to a red End Point, using only the Left and Right handles is called the Default Path.

 - A rule interrupts the workflow to return a Result immediately (by calling Approve, Reject, or Investigate) - see Then and Action Cells for more details